Or, How to Love God and How not to Love God

 (2 Timothy 2:14)

 Do you see “that they don’t argue about words, to no profit, to the subverting of those who hear?”
-In the context of the verse that says that one thing that a workman needs to handle the word of truth properly is the charge not to squabble about the meanings of words.
-One of the words in today’s topic, homoousion, is a word that was argued about for many years, and it is not even found in the bible, and it helped lead the church in a different direction, the wrong direction.
+In the context of the verse that says that one thing a workman needs to handle the word of truth properly is the charge not to squabble about the meanings of words.
+One of the words in today’s topic, homoousion, was argued over for many years, is not even found in the Bible, and helped lead the church in the wrong direction.

 Be careful that you don’t let anyone rob you through his philosophy and vain deceit, after the tradition of men, after the elements of the world, and not after Christ.